rickshahid/SkyMedia/README.md

 * Optionally enable SMS text message notification of workflow completion via self-service user profile management

-For screenshots of some of the core application modules, refer to http://github.com/RickShahid/SkyMedia/wiki
+For screenshots of the core application modules in action, refer to http://github.com/RickShahid/SkyMedia/wiki

 To enable the various capabilities that are listed above, the following Azure platform services are leveraged: